khushwant04/mixture-of-experts/README.md

-Below is an example `README.md` file you can use for your GitHub repository.
-You can customize the content as needed.

----

 # Mixture of Experts (MoE) with PyTorch

 This repository provides a simple implementation of a Mixture-of-Experts (MoE) architecture using PyTorch.
 The code demonstrates how to combine multiple expert networks with a gating mechanism to dynamically select or weight the contributions of each expert during inference.